Hypervault vs Dashlane: which is better?

 Whether you’re in a small team or part a larger company, Hypervault is simply the best vault you can find for your business.
 You can't go wrong with the platform and its wide array of features and how custom data templates allow you to extend it to meet your specific needs.

 Finally, as our pricing comparison shows, the nail in Dashlane’s coffin is that to top it all, Hypervault is simply the cheapest of both.

 Hopefully, this Hypervault vs. Dashlane comparison helped you see the differences between both solutions.
 An educated decision is always an intelligent decision.
-But, don’t hesitate.
+But, don't hesitate.
 Sign up for a free trial and start securing your company’s confidential data by integrating Hypervault into your organization.
-No credit card needed, and you can cancel any time.
-And, if you’re on social media, follow us on Facebook and Twitter for more advice on how to reduce cybersecurity threats.
+No credit card is needed, and you can cancel at any time.
+And, if you're on social media, follow us on Facebook en Twitter for more advice on how to reduce cybersecurity threats.

 Looking for other password manager comparisons?
-We made a table with the best known password vaults over here.
+We made a table with the best-known password vaults over here.